abbodi1406/BatUtil/YAOCTRI/README.md

 * Auto Activate option will work in YAOCTRI - Volume flavor only in these scenarios:

 - on Windows 10 or 8.1:
-system is KMS activated with external online KMS server, or installed SppExtComObjPatcher (or similar KMS service solutions)
+system is KMS activated with external online KMS server, or SppExtComObjHook is installed (or similar KMS service solutions)

 - on Windows 7:
-SppExtComObjPatcher is installed, or external online KMS server is added manually to OSPP registry
+SppExtComObjHook is installed, or external online KMS server is added manually to OSPP registry
-`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\OfficeSoftwareProtectionPlatform`

-* C2R_Config ini files are system-specific (architecture and Windows version level):

-- you cannot create config file on x86 system and use it on x64 system, or vice versa

-- you cannot create config file on Windows 10 and use it on Windows 7/8.1, or vice versa
+'HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\OfficeSoftwareProtectionPlatform'

 * The script will not check or detect already installed Office products (C2R or MSI) before installation

 while it is possible to install Office C2R on the top of already installed C2R, it is advisable to start clean

-* If you want to update Office manually, you may disable Updates option
+* If you want to update Office manually, set Updates option to False,

-and after installation, you can execute this in command prompt as administrator to update Office:
+then, you can execute this in command prompt as administrator to update Office:

-`"%CommonProgramFiles%\Microsoft Shared\ClickToRun\OfficeC2RClient.exe" /update user updatepromptuser=True displaylevel=True`
+'"%CommonProgramFiles%\Microsoft Shared\ClickToRun\OfficeC2RClient.exe" /update user updatepromptuser=True displaylevel=True'

 ## Special Thanks

 @ratzlefatz     / OfficeRTool
 @Krakatoa       / WOTOK
 @presto1234     / code improvements suggestion
 @Windows_Addict / features suggestion and testing
+@Enthousiast    / reporting and testing